Question 1

 - Hibernation – Polar bear

-DISCLAIMERS : We do not support exam malpractice.
-We only provide study materials to help you prepare and pass your WAEC GCE First Series exams.
+We do not support exam malpractice.
+The materials provided are solely for educational purposes to help you study, prepare, and succeed in your WAEC GCE First Series exams.